 This is an ideal project for a PhD student who enjoys problem solving and interdisciplinary research, involving chemistry, biotechnology, microscopy, modelling, and data analysis.
 There will be a chance to learn many desirable scientific skills of wide applicability, embracing electrochemical methods, microscopy, instrumentation, surface chemistry, scientific programming and data visualization, as well as key transferable skills.

 This project is suitable for students with a background in the Life Science, Biology, Chemical Engineering, Chemistry, Biochemistry, Physics, Engineering, Mathematics, Computer Science, Data Science, Machine Learning or Artificial Intelligence.
 The successful applicants must have (or expect to obtain) at least the equivalent of a UK first or upper second-class degree in a relevant discipline/subject area.
-The studentship will commence in September 2023 (although an earlier start is possible based on your availability).
+The studentship can commence either now or in September 2024, with the possibility of an earlier start based on your availability.
 Funding may be available on a competitive basis to exceptional student of any citizenship.
 Applications are welcome to those able to support themselves or with funding already arranged.
 Such applications will go through the same level of academic assessment.

 How to apply: Please submit your application by clicking on the 'Click Here to Apply Now' button and choosing an appropriate start date.
 Please ensure that you include Dr Sharel's name and the project title in your application.
 Your application should consist of: